 5. Lower the heat and add the soy sauce glaze to the pan.
 Stir for about 2 min. until the anchovies are evenly glazed with the sauce.
 Drizzle the maple syrup and stir for another 1 – 2 min until the anchovies are well coated and has a sheen to them.
 Turn off the heat.
 Finish the dish by drizzling some sesame oil.

-Myulchi Bokkeum is really one of the most basic banchan in a classic Korean meal.
-It is a great item in children’s lunchboxes and also in ssam (try this instead of pike mackerel or bulgogi in a ssam).
+Myulchi Bokkeum is really one of the most basic banchan or side dish in a classic Korean meal.
+This dried anchovy side dish is a great item in children’s lunchboxes and also in ssam (try this instead of pike mackerel or bulgogi in a ssam).
 Also great with various soups – both spicy and savory/mild flavors.

 Most markets will store these in the fridge but it tastes best when it is kept at room temperature.
 It will stay fresh for days to even a week at room temperature due to its salt and sugar content.